-Where the parcel abuts side streets that are not Grand, Dixwell or Whalley, the front yard minimum is 0 and the front yard maximum is 20 feet.
+Where the parcel abuts side streets that are not Whalley, the front yard minimum is 0 and the front yard maximum is 20 feet.
 The front yard provided should be demonstrably consistent with the front yards of the relevant side street.